Rasmus Festersen

-Rasmus Festersen (born 26 August 1986) is leader in tech and a retired Danish footballer who played as an attacking midfielder.
+Rasmus Festersen (born 26 August 1986) is a retired Danish footballer who played as an attacking midfielder.

 Football career

+Silkeborg IF

 Rasmus Festersen signed his first professional contract with Danish club Silkeborg IF who had invited him to try out for the team during the off season in the summer of 2007.
 Silkeborg manager Peder Knudsen said about Festersen: "Rasmus has done very well during the daily training and in friendly matches.
-We hope that he can develop his game even more as a full time professional player, because he is undoubtedly a very exciting type.
+We hope that he can develop his game even more as a full-time professional player, because he is undoubtedly a very exciting type.
 He is real "football-smart" and has some great offensive qualities.

 Festersen got his debut on his 21st birthday, 26 August 2007, against Frem.
 He came on as a substitute in the 10th minute of the game replacing the injured Kim Olsen.
 Silkeborg won 3–2 and Festersen made a promising first appearance with an assist to fellow striker Simon Azoulay Pedersen goal, just six minutes after he went on the pitch.

-On September 5, 2007 Festersen scored his first goal for the club helping Silkeborg to a 2–0 win against FC Svendborg in the Danish Cup.
+On 5 September 2007, Festersen scored his first goal for the club helping Silkeborg to a 2–0 win against FC Svendborg in the Danish Cup.

+FC Vestsjælland

-During his brief time at Silkeborg IF Festersen drew attention to himself as the fastest player in the squad., but eventually he failed to become a regular starter.
+During his brief time at Silkeborg IF, Festersen drew attention to himself as the fastest player in the squad., but eventually he failed to become a regular starter.
 After only six months at the club, he moved to lower ranking Slagelse B&I in January 2008, becoming one of the first signings after the club's newly set ambitions of returning to the top of Danish football within six years.

 Festersen immediately became a big success scoring nine goals in 15 games in the spring of 2008 helping his club to a take fifth position in the 2nd Division East.

-In the 2008–09 season he scored 20 goals for the club, which had then changed their name to FC Vestsjælland.
+In the 2008–09 season, he scored 20 goals for the club, which had then changed their name to FC Vestsjælland.
 FC Vestsjælland won promotion to the Danish 1st Division, with Festersen honored as the 2nd Division East Player of the Year.

-In January 2010 Festersen signed a new contract with FC Vestsjælland committing himself to the club until the summer of 2012.
+In January 2010, Festersen signed a new contract with FC Vestsjælland committing himself to the club until the summer of 2012.

+Oakleigh Cannons FC

-In April 2012 Rasmus Festersen and FC Vestsjælland announced that he would be leaving the club after the season to pursue a footballing career and to study in Australia.
+In April 2012, Rasmus Festersen and FC Vestsjælland announced that he would be leaving the club after the season to pursue a footballing career and to study in Australia.
 Later revealed that he will be playing for Oakleigh Cannons FC.

+FC Vestsjælland

-After 6 months away from FC Vestersjælland, Rasmus Festersen returned in January 2013 The club was promoted to the danish Superliga in 2013, and Festersen had a big impact on the success of the club in the coming years which was highlighted by a danish cup final in 2015.
+After 6 months away from FC Vestersjælland, Rasmus Festersen returned in January 2013.
+The club was promoted to the Danish Superliga in 2013, and Festersen had a big impact on the success of the club in the coming years which was highlighted by a Danish cup final in 2015 against FC Copenhagen, where Festersen was runner up after Thomas Deleyney as man of the match.

 Festersen was afterward honored as the most valuable player in the history of FCV and was as captain and vice-captain a player that the board and management listened to.